FTX's Bankman-Fried, seeking to avoid jail, denies witness tampering

-In a letter to U.S. District Judge Lewis Kaplan in Manhattan, Bankman-Fried said prosecutors mischaracterized his intentions in giving a New York Times reporter the writings of former romantic partner Caroline Ellison, who is expected to testify against him.
+In a letter to US District Judge Lewis Kaplan in Manhattan, Bankman-Fried said prosecutors mischaracterised his intentions in giving a New York Times reporter the writings of former romantic partner Caroline Ellison, who is expected to testify against him.

+Bankman-Fried, 31, has pleaded not guilty to stealing billions of dollars in FTX customer funds to plug losses at his hedge fund Alameda Research, where Ellison was chief executive.

-He has been largely confined to his parents' Palo Alto, California home on $250 million bond since his December 2022 arrest.
+He has been largely confined to his parents' Palo Alto, California home on a US$250 million bond since his December 2022 arrest.

 Kaplan barred Bankman-Fried from speaking about the case and asked both sides to submit written arguments about possible jail.